 Get an Overview of Portfolio Manager

-EPA’s ENERGY STAR Portfolio Manager is a free, online measurement and tracking tool that can be used by all commercial and multifamily buildings.
-It provides a variety of key performance metrics on indicators like energy use, water use, waste generation/disposal, and greenhouse gas emissions.
-Hundreds of thousands of buildings use it to keep tabs on their environmental performance, but it’s also used by dozens of state and local governments as the IT backbone of their voluntary programs and their benchmarking and disclosure and building performance policies.
+EPA’s ENERGY STAR Portfolio Manager is a free, online utility measurement and tracking tool.
+It provides a variety of key performance metrics on indicators like energy use, water use, and greenhouse gas emissions.
+Hundreds of thousands of buildings use it to keep tabs on their performance.
+It’s also used by dozens of state and local governments as the IT backbone of their voluntary programs and their benchmarking and disclosure and building performance standards.
 Learn more about Portfolio Manager.

 Key Advantages to Using Portfolio Manager